Cy Williams (American football): Professional career

 In 1926, he played professionally for the Newark Bears of the American Football League, appearing in all five games played by the Bears.
 The team was notable for the number of players from Georgia Tech, but also included two fellow former Gators, back Ark Newton and lineman Goldy Goldstein.
 The Bears are remembered for the team's financially weak ownership group, which led to the folding of the team mid-season.

 During the 1929 and 1930 NFL seasons, Williams played tackle for the Staten Island Stapletons in 22 regular season games, including 21 of them as a starter.
 He also appeared in a single game for the NFL's Brooklyn Dodgers in 1932, before being released.

-Wrestling
+Professional wrestling career

 Williams also worked as a professional wrestler during the 1930s.